getify/foi-lang/test-new-tokenizer/Syntactic-Grammar.md

    the flat iteration into nested BinaryExpr nodes.
    `2 + 3 - 4` → BinaryExpr{-, BinaryExpr{+, 2, 3}, 4}.

-   All iters emit BinaryExpr.
+   All iters are visible AST nodes.
 No `:as` on any tier — parenthesize.

    Flow tier extensions: LHS may be a CondClause (for `~each`-style range-as-conditional); RHS may be a BlockExpr (for